christophe-cerin/OnlineML_ESP32/ARDUINO/README.md

 The installation is now complete, you can now program your ESP32 card like a classic Arduino board.
 Examples are available, among others, for Wi-Fi and Bluetooth in **File → Examples**

+**Upload your first program to the ESP32-VROOM-3D card** Now that all the tools are installed, we will be able to create our first program and send it to the ESP32 card.
+But before doing our first program, we must ensure that we can communicate with the card.
+Normally, ESP32 cards are automatically detected, there is therefore no need to install additional drivers.
+Plug your ESP32 board into your computer via USB (with a USB Micro-B cable), The red LED lights up when powered on of the ESP32 card.

+**The parameter that can be modified in the serial monitor is the transmission speed of the data**.
+In general, the typical serial port speed with an Arduino board is **9600 bauds** (bit/s).
+But with the ESP32, the commonly used speed is **115200 bauds**.
+The reason is that The ESP32 sends debug messages at this speed when it starts up.
+The serial port speed may be different from 115200 baud but in this case the messages when boot of the ESP32 will not be visible and will appear with incomprehensible characters.
+Once the speed is changed, you can communicate with the ESP32.